 Having a presence on Houzz is a must for any kitchen designer or home remodeler.
 When a homeowner is searching for a LOCAL designer or remodeler for their project, in their eyes, if you’re not on Houzz, you don’t exist.
 These people are using Houzz to find inspiration, source products and research and hire professionals.

-Showcase your projects by uploading lots of quality images.
-Houzz does not limit the number of photos you can have so he more the better!
+2. Showcase your projects by uploading lots of quality images.
+The more the better!
+(Houzz does not limit the number of photos you can have.)
 Everything on Houzz is highly visual, so having lots of photos of your work is critical to getting noticed.

 Include as much detail about each project as you can, including keywords.
 Your business will come up when users do a search.
 For example, they might search for “white kitchens” or “tile backsplash” so be sure to include all features of your jobs in the keywords.